MaslowCorporation/GTA-SAN-ANDREAS-VR/readme_assets/create_uevr_plugin/README.md

 Click `Apply` to save the changes.

 Once you've done all this, press `CTRL + B` to build/compile your UEVR plugin into a .dll file.
 If everything is OK, your .dll file will be located in `VRHands\x64\Debug\VRHands.dll` !

+NOTE: Sometimes, additional DLL files are generated in the ``x64/Debug`` folder of the VS project, following a build/compilation. and that those additional DLL files need to be added to the UnrealVRMod/GameFolder/plugins folder, so the plugin can work properly.
+In our case, after a `CTRL + B` compilation, a `VRHands\x64\Debug\VRHands.dll` file (the UEVR plugin) and a `VRHands\x64\Debug\libzmq-mt-gd-4_3_5.dll` file (a .dll file for the cppzmq library) are generated.

 Open your `UEVRInjector.exe` as admin, and click on `Open Global Dir` .
 It will open a File Explorer to the location where the UEVR game folders are.
 Locate the `SanAndreas` folder, and copy paste your `VRHands\x64\Debug\VRHands.dll` and your `VRHands\x64\Debug\libzmq-mt-gd-4_3_5.dll` files inside the `SanAndreas/plugins` folder.